Can Dogs Eat Popcorn? Your Guide of Dos and Don’ts

 Is Popcorn Good for Dogs?

 When it comes to plain, air-popped popcorn, there is actually some evidence that it makes for a reasonably healthy snack for dogs.
-Popcorn is a low-calorie option, often used by people as a substitute for potato or tortilla chips, which can apply to your dog as well.
+Popcorn is a low-calorie snack, often used by people as a substitute for potato or tortilla chips, which can apply to your dog as well.
 While specially made dog treats are a great way to break up your dog’s diet and give them an occasional reward, many of them are quite calorie-dense, which can make some plain popcorn a good alternative option.

 Popcorn is also a high-fiber snack, which can aid with digestion, along with being packed full of iron, protein, and B vitamins, meaning it could actually do your dog some good.
 However, it’s important to remember that dogs should never be filling up on snacks and treats, so to make sure their popcorn habit remains healthy it should never exceed 10% of their caloric intake.